Not Batavia Moraine

 e.
 There should be nothing on the west but the West Sea.

 The Batavia Moraine fails all five points.
-Tonawanda Creek runs through the City of Batavia which means Batavia was one of the lowest parts of Lake Tonawanda.
+Tonawanda Creek runs through the City of Batavia, which means that Batavia is one of the lowest parts of Lake Tonawanda.
 The Batavia Moraine would have appeared as either an island or a peninsula extending into Lake Tonawanda.

 PHYLLIS CAROL OLIVE

-The main proponent of the Batavia Moraine Theory is Phyllis Carol Olive and is supported by Norman David Brockenshire, Vincent Coon, Scott Hamilton and Lee Pearson.
-The following maps were authored by Olive and are found on each of their web sites, but show how the land looked around 13,000 years ago, not 2000 years ago:
+The main proponent of the Batavia Moraine Theory is Phyllis Carol Olive who is supported by Norman David Brockenshire, Vincent Coon, Scott Hamilton, and Lee Pearson.
+The following maps were authored by Olive and are found on each of their websites, but they show how the land looked around 13,000 years ago, not 2000 years ago:

 Phyllis Carol Olive View of Batavia Moraine